-No amount of blasting sounds, flickering lights, or robotic wizardry beat thoughtful, open-ended design.
+No amount of blasting sounds, flickering lights, or robotic wizardry can beat thoughtful, open-ended design.
 All the more reason to looks for old-school toys that allow kids to play like kids without having to read a Bible-thick instruction booklet.

-Kids games are, more often than not, about pieces or rules or the way those things interact (and the inevitability that such a combination ends in tears).
+This classic puzzler teaches kids that gameplay is mostly about reading an opponent.
+Kids games are, more often than not, about pieces or rules or the way those things collide (and the inevitability that such a combination will end in tears).
 What makes Battleship a standout is that it's about reading other people.
 The Hasbro classic teaches kids to inspect the face of an opponent and draw conclusions.
 It teaches kids to be tactical.
 Think of it as an MBA course for second-graders.

-These days, the classic Ball in a Cup game is billed as a “coordination toy.”
+A deeply stupid waste of time, this farmhouse timesuck is addicting as hell.
+These days, the classic Ball in a Cup game is billed as a 'coordination toy.'
 This is ridiculous.
 The point of the game isn't to test proprioception.
 The point of the game is to endure frustration in service of the pursuit of a totally pointless aim.
 No game better prepares children for modern employment.

+Despite the onslaught of video games, this classic pastime never loses its charm.
 Jacks have a limited half-life.
 They lead nasty, brutish, and short lives before winding up under the couch.
 But that's fine.
 The game is fun and easy.
 Kids get obsessed and focused — parents get drawn in.
 Is there anything particularly special about this set?
 Not really.
 It's a fine one.
 It is what it is.
 That's enough.

+Budding entrepreneur in the house?
+Time to learn how to count.
 A plastic cash register shouldn't make a good toy.
-It weirdly technical and weirdly consumerist and weirdly outdated (a plastic version of Square would be less fun).
+It's weirdly technical and weirdly consumerist and weirdly outdated (a plastic version of Square would be less fun).
 But the Fisher-Price cash register is still in production all these decades later because the mechanics retain a profound appeal for young learners and counters and hoarders.
 It's a Montessori-style toy without pretensions.
 Cha-ching!

+Like an SUV for grade-schoolers, this classic wagon guarantees fun (but probably not safety).
 For a generation of children, Calvin & Hobbes transformed the Radio Flyer into a symbol of freedom.
 Viewed from the right angle, it remains exactly that.
 Playing together, kids can pull each other and push each other and, given a driveway with just a bit of a tilt, do serious damage to themselves.
 That's a feature not a bug.
 Just hand out helmets.